Courses ofInstruction

 - DATA 353 (Data Analytics Capstone)

 - One additional data class from outside the minor.
-At present, students should complete ENV 203 (Fundamentals of Geographic Information Systems; additional options will be developed in the future.
+(At present, students should complete ENV 203 Fundamentals of Geographic Information Systems or another disciplinary Data Analytics course not already counted towards the Data Analytics minor.
+Additional options will be developed in the future.)

 Ecopreneurship